shellyannrose/warm-welcome-home-swap-hosting/docs/api/users_CRUDref/get-host-by-id.md

 # Find a specific host using the id parameter

-Use the host's `id` parameter to get information about a specific host.
+Use the host's `id` to get information about a specific host.

 ## URL